 Iduna-Zentrum, Residential and commercial complex in Göttingen, Germany.

-The complex was completed in 1975 and commissioned by Iduna Vereinigte Lebensversicherung, a Hamburg-based company.
-Architect Friedrich Wagener designed the building as an example of innovative post-war urban living concepts.
+The complex was completed in 1975, commissioned by Iduna Vereinigte Lebensversicherung, an insurance company based in Hamburg.
+Architect Friedrich Wagener designed it as part of a broader post-war idea about how modern urban life should be organized.

 The community of curious travelers